 For the Corona appearance, we had a 1916 National race car along with a 1915 Mercer out for a few laps around the Grand Boulevard circle.
 This was the site of racing in 1913, 1914, and 1916.
 Huell is the genuine article, very focused.

-One of his producers, Harry Pallenberg, is created a video documentary of Where They Raced LAP2.
-This documentary is not a Huell Howser production, that just happened to be Harry's day job.
-And Sadly, Huell has passed away.
+One of his producers has created a video documentary of Where They Raced.
+This documentary is not a Huell Howser production.
+And sadly, Huell has passed away.
+Ask me in person what I think of the project.

 Our Where They Raced DVD attracted a lot of attention and won the prestigious Motor Press Guild Award for Best Audio/Video Presentation, 2013.
 It also claimed the 2014 Golden Wheel Award at the International Reel Wheel Film Festival in Knoxville, Iowa.